-DPI School Report Card & Notice of Educational Options
+DPI School Report Cards & Notice of Educational Options

 The Department of Public Instruction (DPI) creates School Report Cards and District Report Cards for publicly funded schools and districts in the state.
-Starting with the 2015-16 school year, report cards for private schools participating in the choice program are required.
+Starting with the 2015-16 school year, report cards for private schools participating in the choice program are required by law.
 These report cards can be accessed online here: http://dpi.wi.gov/accountability/report-cards.
 Fox Valley Lutheran High School also elects to submit necessary data for all students to DPI so that an "all school" report card can be generated, separate from the Choice Report Card.

 The Report Cards are intended to help schools see a clear picture of how well they are preparing students to be ready for the next educational step – including the next grade level, graduation, college, and careers.

 DPI produces two versions of each Report Card: a one-pager labeled “School Report Card” and lengthier, detailed version labeled, “School Report Card Detail.”
 Both versions are also available through DPI (http://dpi.wi.gov/accountability/report-cards) along with resources that explain the report cards.

 Notice of Educational Options

 Pursuant to Wisconsin State Statute 115.28 (54m), notice must be provided regarding the educational options available to all students who are at least three years old, but not yet 18 years old.
 A list of those options for Wisconsin students may be found on the DPI website at http://dpi.wi.gov/ed-options.